 “Several weeks ago, two criminals attempted to murder my husband, John, and my daughter, Veronica, in front of Barney’s Restaurant.
 So yes, Lendina, we take these threats seriously.”

 “I remember that story,” Magda said.
 “John, that Angel woman saved you.
-At least that’s what the press is calling her.
+At least, that’s what the press is calling her.
 She’s a modern-day Scarlett Pimpernel.
 Do you know who she is?”

 Though Magda Galanis asked the question, Anne Merrick, as stone-faced as her opponent, shifted her gaze to Lendina.

-“This individual, the one referred to as the Chicago Angel by the local and national press, is now a client of Merrick, Dawson, and Brant.
-As such, we cannot disclose any information about her due to Attorney-Client privilegeac.”
+“This individual, referred to as the Chicago Angel by the local and national press, is now a Merrick, Dawson, and Brant client.
+Due to attorney-client privilege, we cannot disclose any information about her.”

 Lendina relaxed a bit in her seat, giving Anne a half-smile.